 The purpose of the Non-Domestic Renewable Heat Incentive (RHI) is to compensate for the cost of installing ground source heat pumps in commercial applications, providing a long term rate of return and fast payback for business owners, developers and social housing providers.

-The Energy Company Obligation (ECO) is an energy efficiency programme that was introduced into Great Britain at the beginning of 2013.
+The Energy Company Obligation (ECO) is an energy efficiency programme to help reduce carbon emissions and tackle fuel poverty in Great Britain.

 The Warm Homes Fund (WHF) is a £150million fund provided by National Grid and administered by Affordable Warmth Solutions (AWS) across England, Scotland and Wales.
 It is primarily designed to incentivise the installation of affordable heating solutions in fuel poor households who do not use mains gas currently as their primary heating fuel.
 It is…